gdsfactory/gdsfactory/docs/component_intro.md

 Layers are available in `gf.LAYER` as `gf.LAYER.WG`, `gf.LAYER.WGCLAD`

-You can build PDKs for different foundries using gf. the PDKs contain some foundry IP such as layer numbers, minimum CD, layer stack, so you need to keep them in a separate private repo.
-See [UBC PDK](https://github.com/gf.ubc) as an example.
+You can build PDKs for different foundries.
+The PDKs contain some foundry IP such as layer numbers, minimum CD, layer stack, so you need to keep them in a separate private repo.
+See [UBC PDK](https://github.com/gdsfactory/ubc) as an example.

 I recommend that you create the PDK repo using a cookiecutter template.
 For example, you can use this one.